Degree Fields

 Chemicals generally are classified into two groups: commodity chemicals and specialty chemicals.
 On the one hand, commodity chemical manufacturers produce large quantities of basic and relatively inexpensive compounds in large plants, often built specifically to make one chemical.
 Most of these basic chemicals are utilized to make more highly refined chemicals used in the production of everyday consumer goods by other industries.
 On the other hand, specialty chemical manufacturers produce smaller quantities of more expensive chemicals that are used less frequently.
 Specialty chemical manufacturers often supply larger chemical companies on a contract basis.
 Many traditional commodity chemical manufacturers are divided into two separate entities, one focused on commodities and the other on specialty chemicals.

 The chemical industry segments vary in the degree to which their workers are involved in production activities, administration and management, and research and development.
 Industries that make products such as cosmetics or paints that are ready for sale to the final consumer employ more administrative and marketing personnel.
-Industries that market their products mostly to industrial customers generally employ a greater proportion of precision production workers and a lower proportion of unskilled labor.
+Industries that market their products mostly to industrial customers generally employ a greater proportion of precision production workers and a lower proportion of unskilled labor

 Working Environment

+Manufacturing chemicals usually is a continuous process; this means that, once a process has begun, it cannot be stopped when it is time for workers to go home.
+Split, weekend, and night shifts are common, and workers on such schedules usually are compensated with higher rates of pay.
+The industry employs relatively few part-time workers.
 Most jobs in chemical manufacturing are in large establishments.
-The largest 20 percent of establishments that employed 50 or more workers in 2004 had 80 percent of the industry's jobs.
-The plants usually are clean, although the continually running machines sometimes are loud and the interior of many plants can be hot.
-Hardhats and safety goggles are mandatory and worn throughout the plant.
+In the basic chemical manufacturing segment, large establishments that employed 50 or more workers provided 80 percent of the industry's jobs.
+The plants usually are clean, although machines that run constantly sometimes are loud and the interior of many plants can be hot.
+Hardhats and safety goggles are mandatory and worn throughout the plants.

 Employment

-Distribution of wage and salary employment in chemical manufacturing, except pharmaceutical and medicine manufacturing, by detailed industry, 2006 (Employment in thousands)
+Distribution of wage and salary employment in chemical manufacturing, except pharmaceutical and medicine manufacturing, by detailed industry, 2008 (Employment in thousands)

 Industry Employment Percent

-Basic chemical manufacturing 148 25.7
+Basic chemical manufacturing 152.1 27.2

-Soap, cleaning compound, and toilet preparation manufacturing 113 19.6
+Soap, cleaning compound, and toilet preparation manufacturing 108.2 19.3

-Resin, synthetic rubber, and artificial synthetic fibers and filaments manufacturing 105 18.2
+Resin, synthetic rubber, and artificial synthetic fibers and filaments manufacturing 105.4 18.8

-Paint, coating, and adhesive manufacturing 67 11.6
+Paint, coating, and adhesive manufacturing 62.8 11.2

-Pesticide, fertilizer, and other agricultural chemical manufacturing 39 6.8
+Pesticide, fertilizer, and other agricultural chemical manufacturing 36.1 6.4

-Other chemical product and preparation manufacturing 105 18.2
+Other chemical product and preparation manufacturing 95.4 17.0

-Degree Paths into this Industry
+STEM Degree Paths into this Industry

-Chemists and materials scientists carry out research over a wide range of activities, including analyzing materials, preparing new materials or modifying existing ones, studying process chemistry pathways for new or existing products, and formulating cosmetics, household care products, or paints and coatings.
+Chemists and materials scientists carry out research over a wide range of activities, including analyzing materials, preparing new materials or modifying existing ones, studying chemical processes for new or existing products, and formulating cosmetics, household care products, or paints and coatings.
 They also try to develop new chemicals for specific applications and new applications for existing chemicals.
 The most senior chemists sometimes advance to management positions.
 Although chemical companies hire some chemists with bachelor's degrees, a master's or doctoral degree is becoming more important for chemist jobs.

 Chemical engineers design equipment and develop processes for manufacturing chemicals on a large scale.
 They conduct experiments to learn how processes behave and to discover new chemical products and processes.
 A bachelor's degree is essential for all of these jobs, and a master's degree may be preferred or required for some.